-How to Quickly Access Wi-Fi Diagnostics Tool in OS X
+How to Quickly Access Wi-Fi Diagnostics Tool in Mac OS X

-Instead, you can quickly launch the excellent wi-fi diagnostics app at any time just by doing the following:
+Instead, you can quickly launch the excellent wi-fi diagnostics app on a Mac at any time just by doing the following:

 - Hold down the Option key and click on the Wi-Fi menu bar icon